Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 The Justice Department's watchdog said Thursday that former FBI Director James Comey breached protocol but was not politically motivated in his handling of the Hillary Clinton email probe.

-But the long-awaited report from DOJ's inspector general does contain new text messages from two FBI employees that Republicans and the White House are sure to seize on as evidence of FBI bias against President Donald Trump.
+But the long-awaited report from DOJ's inspector general, Michael Horowitz, does contain new text messages from two FBI employees that Republicans and the White House will probably use to claim FBI bias against President Donald Trump.

 "No. No he won't.
 We'll stop it," Strzok responded.